-Have you ever noticed that gunk that builds up around the washing machine door jam?
-What about the grains of dirt and sand that accumulate inside of the machine’s drum?
-Let’s not forget to mention the bacteria you can’t see with your naked eye, like mold and mildew.
-When you have dirt and grime inside of your washing machine, this can impact your machine’s performance, and the cleanliness of your clothes.
-It’s time you washed your washer.
+Have you ever noticed gunk that builds up around your washing machine’s door?
+Or, perhaps you’ve discovered grains of sand accumulated inside the machine’s drum.
+Dirt and grime inside your washing machine can impact your machine’s performance and the cleanliness of your clothes.

-To avoid damaging your washer or your clothing, you need to maintain and care for your machine properly — and that’s true whether it’s brand new and beautiful or the reliable one you’ve had for years.
-We’ve put together some tips on how to correctly clean your washing machine, as well as some washer-cleaning methods to avoid.
-Here are the right (and wrong) ways to clean your washing machine.
+To avoid damaging your washer or your clothing, you need to maintain and care for your machine properly.
+That’s true whether it’s a front-load or top-load machine, brand new and beautiful, or the reliable one you’ve had for years.
+Maintaining your washer can also help to make your clothes fresher, help your machine last longer, and remove washing machine smells.
+We’ve put together some tips on how to clean a washing machine, as well as some cleaning methods to avoid.

 How to clean a top-load washer